Bhutan travel destination

 CategoryBudgetMid-RangeLuxury

-Tipping: Tipping is not customary in Bhutan as service charges are included in tour packages.
+Tipping: Tipping is not customary in Bhutan as service charges are included.
 Small gratuities for exceptional service are appreciated but optional.

 Stay Connected in Bhutan